grim-pink/Liver-Disease-Prediction/README.md

 Normalization: Numerical features were normalized using MinMaxScaler.

 Models Used:
-Naive Bayes
+Naive Bayes,
-Decision Tree
+Decision Tree,
-Random Forest
+Random Forest,
-Support Vector Machine (SVM)
+Support Vector Machine (SVM),
-K-Nearest Neighbors (KNN)
+K-Nearest Neighbors (KNN),
 Evaluation Metrics

 The models were evaluated based on the following metrics:
-Accuracy
-Precision
+Accuracy,
+Precision,
-F1 Score
+F1 Score,
-ROC-AUC Curve
+ROC-AUC Curve,
 Confusion Matrix

-Results:
-Random Forest: Achieved the highest accuracy of 99.43%.
-Other models showed varying degrees of performance, but none surpassed the Random Forest model.
 Conclusion:
 The machine learning project for liver disease prediction showcased notable success, with the Random Forest model achieving the highest accuracy of 99.43%.
 This approach not only offers substantial savings in diagnostic costs but also marks a significant advancement in early detection.
 The project's findings affirm the potential of machine learning in enhancing healthcare outcomes, especially in settings with limited resources, and set a promising direction for future research in predictive medicine.